Ulliverus/Cubetory-Map-Editor/README.md

 To run the executable, do not move it from its original position in the Zip-file.

-If you find any bugs or similar issues, or have an idea how to improve this Editor, let me (Ulliverus) know via the Discord link in the Editor.
+If you find any bugs or similar issues, or have an idea how to improve this Editor, let me (Ulliverus) know via the Issues page right here on Github.

 Have fun!